 Heart health is a critical issue in the fire and emergency services.
-Below are studies and reports that provide further information regarding first responder health, as well as the results of the health screenings conducted by the Heart-Healthy Firefighter Program.
+Below are studies and reports that provide further information regarding first responder health.

 Emergency Duties and Deaths from Heart Disease among Firefighters in the United States

 This 2007 study published in the New England Journal of Medicine found that firefighters are at a greater risk of dying from a heart attack while responding to emergencies.
 It concluded that emergency firefighting duties were associated with a risk of death from coronary heart disease that was markedly higher than the risk associated with nonemergency duties.
 Fire suppression was associated with the highest risk, which was approximately 10 to 100 times as high as that for nonemergency duties.

 USFA Firefighter Fatality Annual Reports